-Former President Jiang Zemin, who guided China’s rise, dies
+Jiang Zemin, who guided China’s economic rise, dies

 At the same time, trade between the mainland and Taiwan grew to billions of dollars a year.

-One of Jiang’s sons, Jiang Mianheng, courted controversy in the late 1990s as a telecommunications dealmaker and later the chairman of phone company China Netcom Co.

-Critics accused him of misusing his father’s status to promote his career, a common complaint against the children of party leaders.
+One of Jiang’s sons, Jiang Mianheng, courted controversy as a telecommunications dealmaker in the late 1990s, when critics accused him of misusing his father’s status to promote his career, a common complaint against the children of party leaders.

-Jiang Mianheng, who has a Ph.D. from Drexel University, went on to hold prominent academic positions, including president of ShanghaiTech University in his father’s old power base.

 Jiang is survived by his two sons and his wife, Wang Yeping, who worked in government bureaucracies in charge of state industries.